The Creation of Composition No. 2

 Images of the work so far were printed in grey tones followed by colour and pattern experiments on paper to determine what would be the best continuation.
 My idea was to 1) emphasise the regularity of the pattern with some solidly coloured lines, and 2) to add some complexity to the whole by drawing thin lines within the boxes in very light colours.
 An example of this kind of colour and line experiment on paper is shown below.

 The four bright colours on 4-cm slats placed on top of the pentagonal grid eventually became blue – yellow – orange – grey blue.
 The bright colour was achieved by covering the slats in gum arabic and then pouring some pure pigment over.
 The bright colour remains dull which is appropriate to the work.
-An image of this intermediate stage with the 4-cm slats placed loosely on the artwork is shown above.

 After having finished the coloured short slats they were laid aside and a start was made with the colouring in of the boxes.
 Small lines were drawn from the corners in such a way that the lines were as perpendicular as possible to the direction of the matchsticks.
 Eight light foundation colours were selected.
 This also adds to the complexity because it creates competition between the actual shadows (caused by the little duckboards deep down in the relevant boxes) and the light colours which also appear like a kind of shadow.
 After colouring in the pentagonal boxes, the brightly coloured 4-cm slats were fixed to the pentagonal grid which completed the artwork.
 All that was left was to create an unobtrusive box frame.